 But the baroque bounty is not limited to Valletta, with intriguings towns, rocky lagoons and prehistoric sites dotted around the island.

 The Greek island Kefalonia seduces you with its colours.
-Big green mountains, blinding white beaches, and seas that are a startling shade of electric blue.
+Big green mountains, blinding white stone beaches, and seas that are a startling shade of electric blue.
 It’s a landscape that induces poetic raptures in its devoted fans.

 The elegant harbour at Fiskardo escaped the earthquake damage that destroyed much of the island’s original Venetian architecture in 1953 (an event documented in the film Captain Corelli’s Mandolin, which was set and filmed on the island), whilst Assos has been sensitively restored.